deadmilkman/ingress-modernizr/README.md

   --post-renderer-args="--providers=ingress-nginx"
 ```

-Example with namespace + other flags
+Example with namespace + other flags:

 Everything after `--post-renderer-args` is passed directly to `ingress2gateway`: